redis-stack/redis-stack-docs/docs/stack/use-cases/_index.md

 - How many unique users have played this song?
 - How many unique users have viewed this video?

+{{% alert title="Note" color="warning" %}}

-<note><b>Note</b> Storing the IP address or any other kind of personal identifier is against the law in some countries, which makes it impossible to get unique visitor statistics on your website.</note>
+Storing the IP address or any other kind of personal identifier is against the law in some countries, which makes it impossible to get unique visitor statistics on your website.

+{{% /alert %}}

 One HyperLogLog is created per page (video/song) per period, and every IP/identifier is added to it on every visit.